i30817/rhdndat/README.rst

 ``rhdnet dir romtype ...``

-Requires flips (if trying to work with ips, bps) and xdelta3 (if trying to work with xdelta) on path or the same directory.
+Requires flips (if trying to work with ips, bps) and xdelta3 (if trying to work with xdelta) on path or the same directory, unless on a Windows OS.

+On windows, rhdndat only checks versions, has no optional arguments and bps/xdelta are not required.

 Arguments:
 ----------